polterguy/micro/README.md

 Notice, if you do this, you would only need to modify the **[columns]** definition, as long as you don't supply any static **[rows]**, but rather rely upon invoking your own specialized version of **[micro.widgets.grid.databind]** event, which internally invoke the base databind event.

 The grid in Micro is a very thin layer of abstraction on top of an HTML table widget.
 This comes with the added cost of making it more verbose to consume when you have special needs.
-However, it also implies that there does not exist any datagrid you would want to display in this world, that you could not easily create using the Micro grid.
-To fixe the first problem, creating your own extension widget, which internally invokes **[micro.widgets.grid]** after first having _"massaged"_ the given data - In addition to creating your own specialized version of **[micro.widgets.grid.databind]** - Makes your code very _"DRY"_.
+However, it also implies that there does not exist any datagrid you could possibly want to display in this world, that you could not easily create using the Micro grid.
+To fix the first problem, create your own extension widget, which internally invokes **[micro.widgets.grid]** after first having _"massaged"_ the given data.
+Then create your own specialized version of **[micro.widgets.grid.databind]**.
+This makes your code very _"DRY"_.

 I would not recommend you to consume the grid in Micro directly, unless you're creating a _"boring"_ HTML table for the above reasons - But rather recommend you to create your own extension widget, based upon the **[micro.widgets.grid]** and **[micro.widgets.grid.databind]** events themselves.
 I will be creating some examples of how to do this over at [my blog](https://gaiasoul.com).